Meet this year’s judges

 With special thanks to:

-RT Hon the Lord McFall of Alcluith
+The Rt Hon the Lord McFall of Alcluith

 John has been in Parliament now for more than 35 years, having been the MP for Dumbarton (and later West Dumbartonshire) from 1987 to 2010.
 Prior to this, he worked as a mathematics and chemistry teacher in West Scotland.
 He held several roles while in the Commons, including as a party whip, Northern Ireland minister, and for nine years the chair of the Treasury Select Committee.
 Following his retirement as an MP, he was elevated to the House of Lords, where he became Senior Deputy Speaker in 2016.
 Elected as the fourth Lord Speaker in 2021, he pledged to promote the House of Lords as a vibrant second chamber which is open, transparent and engages with the wider public.
+He will be standing down as The Lord Speaker on February 1, 2026.

 With special thanks to:

-Rt Hon Sir Lindsay Hoyle MP
+The Rt Hon Sir Lindsay Hoyle MP

 Judge of The Speaker’s Award for Outstanding Contribution to the Commons